 The entire trail consists of over 200 sites.
 Of those sites, 100 are marked with plaques.
-Our free trail booklet, available in print and in PDF form below, explores 98 of these sites in detail.
+Our trail booklet, available in print and in PDF form below, explores 98 of these sites in detail.

 • Engine Company No. 4, DC's first all-black fire company